imandra-ai/imandra-docs/notebooks-src/Installation.md

 # Installation

-Next, we’ll set up a local installation of the Imandra client - we recommend you follow through the rest of the documentation with the client running and type out the examples yourself, in order to help things stick as you learn them.
+We offer several ways to install Imandra:

-# Installer (macOS and Linux only)

-If you’re new to the OCaml ecosystem, the simplest way to go from zero to a working Imandra installation is to use the [Imandra installer](Installation%20-%20Simple.md).
+- [Installer (macOS and Linux only)](Installation%20-%20Simple.md): If you’re new to the OCaml ecosystem, the simplest way to go from zero to a working Imandra installation is to use the Imandra installer.

-# Opam (macOS and Linux only)

-If you have the [opam](https://opam.ocaml.org/) package manager available, you can install Imandra using our public [opam repo](Installation%20-%20Manual.md)
+- [Opam (macOS and Linux only)](Installation%20-%20Manual.md): If you have the [opam](https://opam.ocaml.org/) package manager available, you can install Imandra using our public opam repo.

-# Docker Image

-If you don't want to bother with setting up a native environment, you can use our [docker image](Installation%20-%20Docker.md)
+- [Docker Image](Installation%20-%20Docker.md): If you don't want to bother with setting up a native environment, you can use our [docker image]()

-# VSCode
+- Add-ons:

-Once you've got a working Imandra installation, you may find it helpful to [install our VSCode extension](Installation%20-%20VSCode.md) to aid development.
+  - [VSCode extension](Installation%20-%20VSCode.md): Once you've got a working Imandra installation, you may find it helpful to install our VSCode extension to aid development.